aswinkrishna21/aswinkrishna21/README.md

 - 🌱 I am currently pursuing my Masters in Artificial Intelligence from the University of Amsterdam.
 Previously, I pursued my Bachelors from the Indian Institute of Technology Guwahati (IITG).
 - 🤔 Always (read, mostly) thinking about Computers, Mathematics and Technology.
-- Keen Research Interest in Deep Learning and Natural Language Processing.
+- Keen research interest in Deep Learning, Language.
+Budding interest in Reinforcement Learning.
 - Pursued a research internship at UNSW Sydney and Polytechnique Montreal.
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/aswin-krishna/)
 - When i'm not playing around with data, i'm mostly gaming or buffing up myself with random trivia.